n-lina/clinician-status/README.md

 # How to run this server

-pipenv shell /n
+pipenv shell

-pipenv install -r requirements.txt /n python3 main.py \n
+pipenv install -r requirements.txt

+python3 main.py